shamdeed30/gameOfLife/README.md

 4. Push your changes to your forked repository.
 5. Create a pull request to the original repository's `main` branch.

-## License <a name="license"></a>
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 Enjoy experimenting with Conway's Game of Life!
-If you have any questions or suggestions, feel free to reach out.
+If you have any questions or suggestions, feel free to reach out at s_kabir@coloradocollege.edu!